Terstegge/mbed-os-MSP432/README.md

     }
 }
 ```
+Change this file so that ...
+- it starts with the correct board ID (in this case `04321005`)
-Change this file so that the `mount_point` points to your `<mount_dir>`, and
+- the `mount_point` points to your `<mount_dir>`, and
-the `serial_port` points to your backchannel UART device.
-The other entries
+- the `serial_port` points to your backchannel UART device.

-can be left untouched. `mbedls` will complain about the target ID `0432`,
+The other entries can be left untouched.
+`mbedls` will complain about the target ID `0432`, which is (of course)
-which is (of course) no official target ID.
+no official target ID.
 So we create a mock for this new ID:
 ```
 mbedls -m 0432:MSP432_LAUNCHPAD
 mbedls